mschifferstein/concurrent-haskell-verification/src/Doc/WriterTuple.md

-With how Tuples are defined in Agda2hs, Action would not be strictly positive when posWriter is used as equivalent to W Therefore, W is represented as a record with fields instead
+With how Tuples are defined in Agda2hs, Action would not be strictly positive when posWriter is used as equivalent to W.
+Therefore, W is represented as a record with fields instead.

 Previously, W was defined as:
 ```